-THE STORY THEY TELL-

 Witnesses seem to remember only fragments.

-The Greater Diabolic - Hell's very own lieutenant - rising slowly from the throne.
+The Greater Diabolic - Hell's very own lieutenant - Commander of Hell's Armies - rose slowly from the throne.
 The shadows around him moving like living things.

 A quiet laugh that carried more contempt than rage.
 And a simple statement spoken into the silence: